Based on the YT Video: How I Built Three Billion-dollar CompaniesㅣFrank Slootman, CEO at SnowFlake by Entrepreneurship Opportunities

 He warns against moving too slowly or becoming lethargic as it can hinder progress and achievement of goals.

-Slootman explains that leadership is about moving quickly, asking lots of questions, and increasing the level of energy and focus to achieve better outcomes faster.
+Slootman explains that leadership is about moving quickly, asking lots of questions, and increasing energy and focus to achieve better outcomes faster.

-Insights on building successful companies provide valuable lessons for entrepreneurs and business leaders alike.
+Insights on building successful companies provide valuable lessons for entrepreneurs and business leaders.

 From choosing the right industry to embracing failure and struggle, having a precise mission and alignment, and embodying conviction, courage, and clarity as a leader, Slootman's experiences can help guide others on their journey to building successful companies.